By David Tomas, on 31 July 2019

 In iProfessional they shared the entire letter and linked it to the book "Diary of a Millennial".

-With these two examples I hope to have explained better how to apply viraljacking in your brand strategy on social networks and get your content viral organically.
+With these examples I hope to have explained better how to apply viraljacking in your brand strategy on social networks and get your content viral organically.